RDBALL/about-me/README.md

 ### Day 3

 - I still need to spend some more time and energy understanding for loops and the benifit of using arrays within the context of this assignment.

+### Day 4

+- The JavaScript solution to this guessing game is modeled after Adrians code during the paired programming assignment. https://github.com/AdrianButler